liferay-design/liferay.design/src/markdown/team/jeong-chris.md

 ### Favorite tool?

-I love using Figma to collaborate and share with others!
-It's a really good tool for creating high fidelity mock ups and keeping all your files organized.
-Also, I know I will get flames for this, but I really love using Axure.
-In 2018, there is still no prototyping tool that comes close to their functions.
+I love using Figma to collaborate and share with others.
+It's a really the best tool right now for creating high fidelity mock ups and keeping your libraries organized.
+Also, I know it's not a popular opinion, but I really love using Axure.
+In 2018, there is still no prototyping tool that comes close.

 ### Best lifehack?

-Learned from a TEDtalk that 99% of us are probably tying our shoes the wrong way.
-After the initial loop, swing the swoop the other way (counter clockwise) for a stronger knot.
-I'm serious about this one, try it on your rounded laces too)
+Learned from a TEDtalk that most of us are probably tying our shoes the wrong way.
+After the initial loop, try swinging the other non loop lace the other way (clockwise/underneath).
+This will result in a stronger knot and prevent it from having that weird tilt.

-Oh and a second one...
-Stir fry your cauliflower rice with egg and soy sauce.

 ### If you weren't designing, what would you be doing?

-Most likely, would have went back to school for my MBA and went the business route.
+Most likely, would have went the MBA route.

 ### Favorite place to visit?